What is Aviatrix ActiveMesh?¶

 Can ActiveMesh be applied to connection to VGW?¶

 Yes.
-Each Transit GW connecting to VGW in ActiveMesh mode has two tunnels to VPN connection in the VGW.
+Each Transit GW connecting to the VGW in ActiveMesh mode has two VPN tunnels to the VGW.

 How do Spoke gateways load balance traffic from EC2 instance?¶

 In the current Release 5.0, VPC route table points to only one Spoke gateway, so there is no load balancing for traffic initiated from EC2 instances.
-But traffic from Transit GW to Spoke VPC is load balanced to the two Spoke gateways.
+But once the traffic arrives at the gateway for transmission to the Spoke VPC, the traffic is load balanced across the Activemesh peering to the Spoke VPC gateways.

 What are the advantages of ActiveMesh?¶